-Roger Lewis took up his appointment on November 1st 2015.
+Roger Lewis took was appointed Chairman in 2015.
 Over a forty year career he has held a number of senior positions in the media, music and sporting sectors, including Group Chief Executive of the WRU and Millennium Stadium, Managing Director of ITV Wales, Managing Director and Programme Controller of Classic FM and a Board Director of its parent company GWR plc, a Managing Director at EMI Records, President of the Decca Record Company and Head of the BBC Radio 1 Music Department.
 Roger has also held and holds a number of non-executive positions in the private, public and voluntary sectors.

 In 2010/11 he chaired the successful cross-party Yes Campaign in the referendum in Wales and from 2013 until 2015 Chaired the Cardiff Capital Region Advisory Board for the Welsh Government.